mcdonc/devenv-awsenv/README.rst

    AWS_SECRET_ACCESS_KEY
    DEVENV_AWSENV

+When you use ``devenv-awsenv``, any matching envvars inherited from your parent shell will be clobbered.

 It will also manage ``AWS_PROFILE`` and create accounts with settings and credentials in ``~/.aws`` related to each environment used if configured to do so (some tools don't support using e.g. ``AWS_SECRET_ACCESS_KEY`` and friends